savonet/book/language.md

 ### Values with fields

 A unique feature of the Liquidsoap language is that it allows adding fields to any value.
-We also call them _methods_ by analogy with object-oriented programming.
+We also call them _methods_\indexop{method} by analogy with object-oriented programming.
 For instance, we can write

 ```{.liquidsoap include="liq/meth-song.liq" from=0 to=0}